jakubklinger/Financial-Operations-Team-Productivity-Tracker/README.md

 <li>Tracking daily productivity based on several different work types with assigned weights</li>
 <li>Providing an easy-to-use tool for employees that can be used further by analysts and managers</li>
 <li>Utilizing weighted sums for the calculations</li>
-<li>Conditional formating assigned to productivity values</li>
+<li>Conditional formatting assigned to productivity values</li>
-<li>Implementing simple VBA script to minimalize manual input and automate reccurring actions (adding a line for a new date and preparing charts)</li>
+<li>Implementing simple VBA script to minimize manual input and automate recurring actions (adding a line for a new date and preparing charts)</li>
 </ul>

 📋 **Files**